RokibulHasan7/notes/kubernetes/topics/pod.md

 - Two different containers in a Pod can mount the same volume at different mount paths.
 - Different ways of using volumes with pods - Communication/ synchronization, Cache, Persistent data, Mounting the host filesystem.

+### Sequence of Pod Scheduling

+- The sequence of events that transpired with the ```kubectl create -f db.yml``` command is as follows:
+  1. Kubernetes client (kubectl) sent a request to the API server requesting creation of a Pod defined in the db.yml file.
+  2. Since the scheduler is watching the API server for new events, it detected that there is an unassigned Pod.
+  3. The scheduler decided which node to assign the Pod to and sent that information to the API server.
+  4. Kubelet is also watching the API server.
+It detected that the Pod was assigned to the node it is running on.
+  5. Kubelet sent a request to Docker requesting the creation of the containers that form the Pod.
+  6. Finally, Kubelet sent a request to the API server notifying it that the Pod was created successfully.

+### Playing With the Running Pod

+-